degreepath/auditor/tests/snapshots/2018-19/major/chinese.md

 - in the subset “Allowed Courses”, there must be at least one course taken at the 300 level

 ### China-focused
-For this requirement, you must have at least one course taken with the “china_focused_on_china” `attribute` attribute.
+For this requirement, you must have at least one course taken with the “china_focused_on_china” attribute.

 ### Comparative
-For this requirement, you must have at least one course taken with the “china_comparative_asia” `attribute` attribute.
+For this requirement, you must have at least one course taken with the “china_comparative_asia” attribute.

 ## FLAC
-For this requirement, you must have at least one course taken with the “china_flac” `attribute` attribute.
+For this requirement, you must have at least one course taken with the “china_flac” attribute.